normalfaults/api/INSTALL-WINDOWS.md

 ## How to install on Windows

-This guide will walk you through how to install and run Jellyfish-Core on Windows.
+This guide will walk you through how to install and run Jellyfish-API on Windows.

 ####Preface
 This guide only provides steps for installing with Ruby2.1.5.
 Jellyfish may require a higher version.
 There are